waldirio/python-training/Topic_01/README.md

-On this topic we will cover
+On this topic will be covered

 - Virtual Environment
 ```